 Congresswoman Eshoo offers internships in her Washington, D.C. and Palo Alto District Offices to students currently enrolled in college or university.
 Students who reside in the 18th Congressional District are strongly encouraged to apply.
 Interns assist congressional staff with administrative duties (e.g. phones, copying, drafting correspondence, etc.) as well as legislative work (e.g. legislative research and analysis, drafting responses to constituent inquiries, and assisting staff in a variety of projects and activities).

 Our office is flexible in working with students who are on the quarter system or the semester system.
 Interns can work full time (9 a.m. to 5 p.m.) or part time, but applicants should plan for a minimum of 10 to 15 hours of availability throughout the work week.

 A resume or letter of recommendation can also be included with applications.

-Keep in mind that summer is a popular time for internships and there is a limit to the number of interns we can accept due to physical space constraints in each office.
+Summer is a popular time for internships and there is a limit to the number of interns we can accept due to physical space constraints in our offices.